 I did like sweets.
 I'd line up a pile of dolly mixtures and play my favourite game.
 This was called "Mummy" and involved scoffing a load of sweets which represented my pills.
 I'd pop them one by one as I held aloft a little glass of dandelion and burdock and a candy cigarette and feel grown up.
 I would inhale deeply and sigh and pop another "pill" with a swig of my "sherry".

 It wasn't too much of a leap for a teenage food hater to become a vegetarian.
 A love of "The Smiths" gave me a fantastic idea.
 Not eating meat was cool and trendy and would annoy my parents to the highest degree.
 Every teenager's dream, I think.
 I recall a Christmas dinner as I smugly nibbled a cheese and onion quiche, aged 14, whilst my parents looked on and frowned.
 I soon got bored of it, though and was back eating meat.

 As I got older, I started to enjoy food more.
 On leaving home and moving in with my older drunk of a boyfriend, I experienced real poverty for a time.
 We often had no money at all.
 I can't think where it went but I think the tills of various pubs and off licenses were ringing out a merry tune.
 I had a priority list: cigarettes came top.
 As long as I had cigarettes I could live on Happy Shopper biscuits and bread.

-I had a brief lapse in 2007 when me and Rob split up and I was temporarily living with my best female friend.
+I had a brief lapse in 2007 when me and and my partner split up and I was temporarily living with my best friend.
 It was alcohol related and involved a plate of chicken nuggets which I fell face first into.
 There's no meat in a chicken nugget though, really, so it's all OK.